rafayTanzeel/Vision_Translator/README.md

 * OkHttp

 ### Note
 > This app uses Google Cloud Tranlsation API on trial.
-As soon as the trail ends, the application will fail to translated the detected sentence.
-In order to make it word, get the API key from your own google cloud translate api, and change the KEY string in the app/src/main/res/values/strings.xml to your own Google Translate Cloud API key
+As soon as the my trial ends, the application will fail to translated the detected sentence.
+In order to make it work, get the API key from your own google cloud translate api, and change the KEY string in the app/src/main/res/values/strings.xml to your own Google Translate Cloud API key